Sanglorian/orcus/Orcus Classes and Powers - current.md

 > *The ectoplasmic nature of beings on the Ethereal plane allows you to briefly transport yourself to that realm and use your will to restore some of your form by filling your wounds with spectral energies, displacing your injuries.*
 > **Daily** **Utility** **10** (**Standard Action**) ● **Arcane**
 > **Self**
 > **Hit** You become incorporeal until the end of your next turn.
-Spend a recovery and heal your recovery value.
+You may spend a recovery to heal your recovery value.

 > #### Flicker Strike
 > *In a flickering blur of teleportation and movement, you disappear, blink into existence to strike a foe, and then disappear again to appear a safe distance away.*